TaeryungLee/NewsRecommendation/readme.txt

 requirements can be installed by "pip install -r requirements.txt".

+NLTK components must be downloaded before running the code.

+Can be downloaded in python code:
+         import nltk
+         nltk.download()

 Time-consuming works are saved in pickle files, automatically loaded while running main.py.

 Delete pickle files to run from base.